Getting Started with the µTest++ Testing Framework

 v1.x (2021-02-04)

-The initial code (inspired in its simplicity by node-tap) was extracted from the mono-repo µOS++ project.
+The initial codebase, noted for its simplicity and inspired by node-tap, was extracted from the mono-repo µOS++ project.

 License

-The code from Boost UT is released under the terms of the Boost Version 1.0 Software License.
+The code incorporated from Boost UT is distributed under the terms of the Boost Software License, Version 1.0.

 Credits

-- Node tap - for the great example showing that testing frameworks do not need to be very complicated and for the inspiration in writing the initial versions
+- Node tap – for providing an exemplary demonstration that testing frameworks need not be overly complex, and for inspiring the initial versions of this project.

-- doxygen-awesome-css - for the nice Doxygen theme
+- doxygen-awesome-css – for the attractive Doxygen theme.

 Thanks to Shields IO for the badges.